 medical needs or with advantages over currently available therapies.

-following a myocardial infarction, which has been out-licensed to
+myocardial infarction, which has been out-licensed to

 BioLineRx’s business model is based on acquiring molecules mainly from